gmateesc/Lambda_function_for_Kinesis_data_source/README.md

     4.3 Test the lambda function

-         4.3.0 Raw binary vs base64 input files 4.3.0.1 Prefix file:// vs fileb:// and how they are handled 4.3.0.2 How to set cli_binary_format option
+         4.3.1 Raw binary vs base64 input files

          4.3.1 Create the input file

-         4.3.2 Run "aws lambda invoke" to send the event to the function

-         4.3.3 Inspect result

-         4.3.4 Invoke lambda func with a sample event frm US-EAST-1
+         4.3.3 Invoke lambda func with a sample event from US-EAST-1